How to Create Location Based Apps and Innovative Ideas for Geolocation Applications

 The e-commerce industry is another sector that has an immense need for geolocation applications.
 Both users and businesses can benefit from the integration of GPS features within mobile apps.

-Users can keep track of their orders, from when it would get shipped to the time it will reach their door.
+Users can keep track of their orders, from when it would get shipped to the time they reach their door.
 Geolocation also helps calculate extra shipping charges per delivery.

 Additionally, geolocation can also help individuals find the nearest retail stores like IKEA, Target, and Walmart mobile apps.